contiamo/operational-ui/CONTRIBUTING.md

 At any given time `master` branch points to the latest development iteration of the library.

-Hot fixes, new features, documentation anything related is handled on a separate branch.
+Bug fixes, new features, documentation anything related is handled on a separate branch.
 Once it’s been thoroughly tested out.
 It is then merged with the `master` branch.

 ## License